What tools can I use to improve my SEO?

 Effectively, the difficulty score is balancing out Google’s estimated opinion of your page vs the difficulty of getting it ranked – so a high score shows that you have a better chance of scoring a good result vs the estimated competition (including paid search).
 The idea is to help you and your team to avoid wasting time and money trying to rank for a keyword when you’re outnumbered or being outspent.

 Obviously some tools will produce results that are better for your category or industry than others, so try evaluating a few to find the best fit.
 If you’re trying to rank a piece of content for highly competitive keywords, you must consider the difficulty.
-For example, a rent report like this one, in a tough industry like real estate, might be difficult to get to rank on the first page.
+For example, a rent report, in a tough industry like real estate, might be difficult to get to rank on the first page.
 So, you might want to target less competitive keywords to start.

 There are a wide range of SEO tools available for use, and as in many cases there are some which are better, but some are just a better fit for the way you work.
 It sometimes pays to try several.